softkot/gbq/README.md

-# gbq
-Google BigQuery wrapper
+# Google BigQuery wrapper

-Simplify access to BigQuery with power of Apache velocity templated SQL and paginated results.
+## Simplify access to BigQuery with power of Apache velocity templated SQL and paginated results.

-Use it in a three simple steps.
+Use it in a next simple steps.

 ### Create SQL template resource file (sql.vm)